Alan Pascoe: Early life and education

 Pascoe was born in Portsmouth, and lived in the Paulsgrove area of the city.
 He was educated at Portsmouth Southern Grammar School for Boys.
 He undertook higher education at Borough Road College, Isleworth, where he received a Certificate in Education, and the University of London, where he received an Honours degree in Education.
-He married sprinter Della James in 1970.
-They have one son and one daughter.
+He married sprinter Della James (1949–2023) in 1970.
+The couple had one son and one daughter.

 Achievements as a competitor

 Medals

 Pascoe won medals in the Olympic Games, the European Championships, and the Commonwealth Games., also the European Indoor Games.